-To the extent earned, the PBRSUs granted under the Growth Performance Plan vest upon certification of the performance results in February of the year following completion of the performance period (in 2025 for the 2022-2024 performance cycle) and are distributed as shares of Common Stock as soon as administratively practicable thereafter.
+To the extent earned, the PBRSUs granted under the Growth Performance Plan vest upon certification of the performance results in February of the year following completion of the performance period (in 2026 for the 2023-2025 performance cycle) and are distributed as shares of Common Stock as soon as administratively practicable thereafter.
 Awards are forfeited if the recipient terminates their employment, other than through retirement, death or disability, prior to the end of the performance period.
 If a recipient retires, dies or becomes disabled during the performance period (provided they remained employed for at least the first six months of the performance period), they are eligible to earn PBRSUs on a pro rata basis at the conclusion of the performance period reflecting the proportion of the performance period for which they were employed.
-For more information regarding the effect of various types of termination on the vesting of outstanding equity awards, including PBRSUs, see page 54.
+For more information regarding the effect of various types of termination on the vesting of PBRSUs, see page 53.
 Recipients of PBRSUs do not have voting rights or the right to receive dividends until they are distributed as shares of Common Stock.